 The unique ID selection criteria is used when assigning tags to Virtual Machines on active standby deployments.

 Unique ID is used by the NSX Manager when a Virtual Machine (VM) goes from standby to active deployment.
-The unique ID can be based on VM instance UUID, VM BIOS UUID, or VM name or a combination of these options.
-Note that if the criteria changes (such as a VM name changes) after universal security tags have been created and attached to VMs, the security tag must be detached and reattached to the VMs.
+The unique ID can be based on VM instance UUID, VM BIOS UUID, VM name, or a combination of these options.
+If the criteria changes (such as a VM name change) after universal security tags have been created and attached to VMs, the security tag must be detached and reattached to the VMs.

-- In the vSphere Web Client, navigate to Home > Networking & Security > Installation, select the Management tab.
+- In the vSphere Web Client, navigate to Home > Networking & Security > Installation and Upgrade, click the Management tab.

 - Select one or more of the unique ID options:

-Use Virtual Machine instance UUID (recommended) - The VM instance UUID is generally unique within a VC domain, however there are exceptions such as when deployments are made through snapshots.
-If the VM instance UUID is not unique we recommend you use the VM BIOS UUID in combination with the VM name.
+- Use Virtual Machine instance UUID (recommended) - The VM instance UUID is unique within a VC domain, however there are exceptions such as when deployments are made through snapshots.
+If the VM instance UUID is not unique, use the VM BIOS UUID in combination with the VM name.

-Use Virtual Machine BIOS UUID - The BIOS UUID is not guaranteed to be unique within a VC domain, but it is always preserved in case of disaster.
-We recommend you use BIOS UUID in combination with VM name.
+- Use Virtual Machine BIOS UUID - The BIOS UUID is not guaranteed to be unique within a VC domain, but it is always preserved in case of disaster.
+Use BIOS UUID in combination with VM name.

-Use Virtual Machine Name - If all of the VM names in an environment are unique, then VM name can be used to identify a VM across vCenters.
-We recommend you use VM name in combination with VM BIOS UUID.
+- Use Virtual Machine Name - If all of the VM names in an environment are unique, then VM name can be used to identify a VM across vCenters.
+Use VM name in combination with VM BIOS UUID.